• Home

 The method developed by CPSC for measuring carbon dioxide rebreathing makes use of a mechanical machine that breathes in and out like an infant.
 (Reference 1) Carbon dioxide gas is metered into the lung at a rate representing infant metabolism and allowed to reach equilibrium.
 A CO2 analyzer is used to measure the CO2 concentration in the breathing circuit.

-Infant Breathing Models
+Breathmeter Infant Breathing Model

 Video